 The following table sets forth our summary historical and unaudited pro forma condensed consolidated financial and operating data for the periods indicated.
-We have derived the statement of operations and balance sheet data as of and for the years ended December 31, 2000 and 2001 and the ten months ended October 31, 2002 from the audited financial statements of our predecessor company.
+We have derived the statement of operations and balance sheet data for our predecessor company as of and for the years ended December 31, 2000 and 2001 and the ten months ended October 31, 2002 from our predecessor company's audited financial statements.
 We have derived our statements of operations and balance sheet data as of and for the two months ended December 31, 2002 from our audited financial statements.
-We have derived the statement of operations data for the nine months ended September 30, 2002 from our predecessor company's unaudited condensed consolidated interim financial statements.
-We have derived the statement of operations and balance sheet data as of and for the nine month period ended September 30, 2003 from our unaudited condensed consolidated interim financial statements.
+We have derived the statement of operations data for the six months ended June 30, 2002 from our predecessor company's unaudited condensed consolidated interim financial statements.
+We have derived the statement of operations and balance sheet data as of and for the six month period ended June 30, 2003 from our unaudited condensed consolidated interim financial statements.
 In the opinion of management, such unaudited condensed consolidated interim financial statements have been prepared on a basis consistent with our audited financial statements for the two months ended December 31, 2002 and include all adjustments, which are normal recurring adjustments, necessary for a fair presentation of the financial position and results of operations for the interim period.
 The results of operations for interim periods are not necessarily indicative of the results to be expected for the full year or any future period.
-Our predecessor company's financial statements as of and for the years ended December 31, 2000 and 2001 and the ten months ended October 31, 2002, its unaudited condensed consolidated interim statements of operations and cash flows for the nine months ended September 30, 2002 and our financial statements for the two months ended December 31, 2002 and our unaudited condensed consolidated interim financial statements as of and for the nine months ended September 30, 2003 are included elsewhere in this prospectus.
+Our predecessor company's financial statements as of and for the years ended December 31, 2000 and 2001 and the ten months ended October 31, 2002, its unaudited condensed consolidated interim statements of operations and cash flows for the six months ended June 30, 2002 and our financial statements for the two months ended December 31, 2002 and our unaudited condensed consolidated interim financial statements as of and for the six months ended June 30, 2003 are included elsewhere in this prospectus.

-The summary unaudited pro forma financial data for the nine months ended September 30, 2003 has been prepared to give pro forma effect to the Tempur acquisition and to the recapitalization as if they had occurred on January 1, 2003.
-Because the balance sheet as of September 30, 2003 includes the effects of the recapitalization, no pro forma balance sheet information with respect to the Tempur acquisition and the recapitalization is presented.
-The summary unaudited pro forma as adjusted financial data for the nine months ended September 30, 2003 has been prepared to give effect to the offering as if it had occurred on January 1, 2003.
-The summary unaudited pro forma as adjusted balance sheet data as of September 30, 2003 has been adjusted to give effect to the offering as if it had occurred on September 30, 2003.
+The summary unaudited pro forma financial data for the twelve months ended June 30, 2003 has been prepared to give pro forma effect to the Tempur acquisition and to the recapitalization as if they had occurred on July 1, 2002.
+The unaudited pro forma balance sheet data as of June 30, 2003 has been adjusted to give effect to the recapitalization as if it occurred on June 30, 2003.
+The summary unaudited pro forma as adjusted financial data for the twelve months ended June 30, 2003 has been prepared to give effect to the offering as if it had occurred on July 1, 2002.
+The summary unaudited pro forma as adjusted balance sheet data as of June 30, 2003 has been adjusted to give effect to the offering as if it had occurred on June 30, 2003.
 The summary unaudited pro forma and pro forma as adjusted financial data is for informational purposes only and should not be considered indicative of actual results that would have been achieved had the Tempur acquisition, the recapitalization or the offering actually been consummated on the date indicated and do not purport to indicate balance sheet data or results of operations for any future period.
 The following data should be read in conjunction with "Unaudited Pro Forma Financial Information," "Selected Historical Consolidated Financial and Operating Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our predecessor company's financial statements and related notes thereto included elsewhere in this prospectus.